SwissDataScienceCenter/renku-notebooks/README.md

 port `8000`.
 Combininig telepresence with the steps above can be used to quickly test a notebook service in a full Renku deployment.

+## Roadmap

+This is just a quick overview for significant new feautures that will be added to the notebook service.

+**NOTE:** Tasks at the top of the list have higher priority than the ones at the bottom.

+1. Mount different types of storage
+    - Determine best approach (CSI driver vs. privileged sidecar container)
+    - Implement

+2. Run in any (and multiple) k8s namespaces

+3. Run in any (and multiple) k8s clusters

+4. Session image compatibility with [Container canary][container canary]
+    - potential overlap with Amalthea
+    - provide a service that the UI can use to examine user images
+    - provide a CI action/job that can run in users' repositories

+5. Work with Github and/or Gitlab
+    - Organize code so that adding other Git "providers" is possible in the future

+6. Store and handle user secrets
+    - This would enable us to not asks users for S3 (or similar credentials) every time they launch a session
+    - If a separate service for this is required then design and implement it

+7. Use sockets (or similar technology) to communicate with the UI
+    - This would make it so that the UI can have two-way and reactive communication with the notebook service.
+    - Determine which technology should be used
+    - Implement the solution

   [CI]: https://github.com/SwissDataScienceCenter/renku-notebooks/workflows/CI/badge.svg
   [1]: https://github.com/SwissDataScienceCenter/renku-notebooks/actions?query=branch%3Amaster+workflow%3ACI
   [Conventional Commits]: https://img.shields.io/badge/Conventional%20Commits-1.0.0-yellow.svg?style=flat-square